-Figure D-1 shows the surface assembly and staging areas and the evacuation gates.
+Figures D-1/Figure D-1-NFB show the surface assembly and staging areas and the evacuation gates.
 Security officers remain at the WIPP facility main gate 24 hours a day, and the vehicle trap is opened for personnel during emergency evacuations.
-Other gates can be opened, similar to the main gate, for alternate evacuation route exit points.
+The north gate has a single-person gate and a large gate that can be opened, similar to the main gate, for the primary staging area.
+Alternative evacuation route exit points are located at the east and south gates.
+The east and south gates are turnstile gates.
 Upon notification, security personnel will respond, open gates, and facilitate egress for evacuation.